JeremyAnsel/xwa_hooks/xwa_hook_backdrops/zip/readme.txt

 To define the destination region name for buoys, the format is: "buoy", buoy fg, "region_name", region name.
 The buoy fg starts from 0.

+Defining arrival delay for backdrops is now supported.

 *** Credits ***